Quality and Safety

 At Yale New Haven Children's Hospital, we are committed to delivering the highest quality and safest care possible.
 We are also committed to sharing information about the quality of our care with our patients and their families.

 We routinely measure our performance against a comprehensive list of quality standards and benchmarks, including measures of care delivery, clinical outcomes and patient satisfaction.
 This allows us to continuously improve the quality and safety of our care.
+In 2015, we received the prestigious Quality and Safety Award from the Children's Hospital Association for our treatment of newborns with abstinence syndrome.

 Yale New Haven Children's Hospital's goal is to provide excellent, safe patient care.
 We believe it is important for families to be involved in care and safety.
 Below are some tips to help you participate in your child's care and safety in the hospital.